Big Brother (Nineteen Eighty-Four): Adaptations

-The character, as represented solely by a single still photograph, was played in the 1954 BBC adaptation by production designer Roy Oxley.
+In the 1953 Westinghouse Studio One adaptation, which was broadcast on CBS, the role of Big Brother was given to Lorne Green.
+The character, represented solely by a single still photograph, was played in the 1954 BBC television adaptation by production designer Roy Oxley.
 In the 1956 film adaptation, Big Brother was represented by an illustration of a stern-looking disembodied head.

-In the film starring John Hurt released in 1984, the Big Brother photograph was of actor Bob Flag.
-Both Oxley and Flag sported small moustaches.
+In the 1984 film adaptation starring John Hurt, the Big Brother still image was of actor Bob Flag.

+Cultural influence

-Impact and influence
+Impact on language

+The Wall Street Journal said that of all the concepts and phrases from Nineteen Eighty-Four that have been adopted in common language, "Big Brother" is the most pervasive.
+Ben Zimmer wrote that its current use has subverted its earlier meaning of an older brother, protector or carer.
+In the early 1900s, the phrase was commonly associated with charities, such as the Big Brothers movement, which in 1904 facilitated youth mentoring in New York City, later expanding to Big Brothers Big Sisters of America.

 Use as metaphor

-Since the publication of Nineteen Eighty-Four, the phrase "Big Brother" has been commonly used as a metaphor and synecdoche to describe any overly-controlling authority figure, increased government surveillance and loss of privacy.
+Since the publication of Nineteen Eighty-Four, the phrase "Big Brother" has been commonly used as a synecdoche to describe any overly-controlling authority figure, increased government surveillance and loss of privacy.
 Immediately after the novel's publication Life magazine, in its 4 July 1949 issue, warned that the United States could fall under the influence of a Big Brother figure.
+The Oxford English Dictionary states that it came into common use in 1953.
+The 1954 BBC television adaptation was influential in raising awareness of the novel to the general public, as it was performed twice and was particularly unsettling for viewers.
+The Times reported: "The term 'Big Brother' which the day before yesterday meant nothing to 99% of the population, has become a household phrase".

+During the 1950s it was used for a wide range of targets, including the Conservative government, President Eisenhower, Lord Beaverbrook, Mao's China, the House of Lords, trade union leadership, the Coal Board and the Post Office.